gregecmaregec/gregecmaregec.github.io/_pages/code.md

 // get the 2D rendering context
 const ctx = canvas.getContext('2d');

+// dimensions of the game!
-const numBlocksX = 200;
+const numBlocksX = 90;
-const numBlocksY = 200;
+const numBlocksY = 90;

 // calculate the maximum dimension of the display const maxDimension = Math.min(window.innerWidth, window.innerHeight);

-// set the canvas size to be 400x400 pixels const canvasSize = Math.min(maxDimension, 400);
+// set the canvas size to be macDimension pixels const canvasSize = Math.min(maxDimension, 500);
 canvas.width = canvasSize;
 canvas.height = canvasSize;
 // below sets the canvas to be centered on the page